meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

 sig_output = 1/(1+np.exp(-z_vals))
 ```

 We can visualize the differences between these models more easily by comparing their respective shapes when plotted.
-- First, we can consider the output of the perceptron to correspond to the step function (below, blue line).
-As we can see, this function returns a binary output depending on whether $z$ (the value of $w \cdotp x +b$) is positive or negative.
-- The sigmoid neuron (orange line), we can see, is a smoothed version of the step function- not too different from the step function, at first glance.
-But, it's the increased smoothness that decreases the slope around zero a tiny bit so that now, small changes ($\Delta w_j$) in the weights and ($\Delta b$) in the bias result in similarly small changes ($\Delta output$) in the output of the sigmoid neuron.
-It's actually possible to show that ($\Delta output$) is a linear function of ($\Delta w_j$) and ($\Delta b$).
-This linearity means we can now begin making progressively better and better predictions as a consequence of exposure to training samples.

 ```python
 plt.rcParams["figure.figsize"] = [16,9]